 Vinegar

-One of my very good friends, who I learned so much about natural living from, always added vinegar to each wash load.
+One of my very good friends, from whom I learned so much about natural living, always added vinegar to each wash load.
 So, I did too.
-It wasn’t until 5 years later when someone asked me why I added vinegar that I realized it was because Shirley did.
-So, I called her and asked her why I add vinegar to my laundry wash.
-She is worthy of imitating without question in my estimation.
+It wasn’t until five years later, when someone asked me why I added vinegar, that I realized it was because Shirley did.
+So, I called her and asked her why I added vinegar to my laundry wash.
+She is worthy of imitating without question, in my estimation.
 Adding ½-1 cup vinegar to the rinse cycle balances the pH of the laundry to make it more alkaline for skin contact.
-It also is a fabulous rinse aid in removing any residues or salt deposits left on your clothes.
-No worries of lingering smell.
+It also is a fabulous rinse aid for removing any residues or salt deposits left on your clothes—no worries about lingering smell.
 Everything comes out clean and fresh.
 Note: do not add vinegar to the rinse cycle when adding oxygen bleach.
 Oxygen bleach works well with washing soda to remove stains in a more acidic environment.
 Vinegar counteracts this process by lowering the acidity.
-Throw in a dryer sheet when drying the load and your laundry will balance its pH and smell fresh and clean.
+Throw in a dryer sheet when drying the load; your laundry will balance its pH and smell fresh and clean.

 Homemade Dryer Sheets